vaadin-miki/super-fields/superfields/README.md

 An input field for entering localised `Integer` and `Long` numbers.
 Supports thousands (grouping) separators.

+## Text fields

+### `SuperTextField` and `SuperTextArea`

+These are the same components as their Vaadin counterparts, except they fully support text selection API.
+This means that the text contained in the components can be selected from server-side code and that changes to selection in the browser are sent to the server as events.

 ## Date fields

 ### `SuperDatePicker` and `SuperDateTimePicker`